-Stoughton served on the Court of Oyer and Terminer until was dissolved in October of 1692.
+Stoughton served on the Court of Oyer and Terminer until it was dissolved in October of 1692.

-On December 22, 1692, Stoughton was then appointed as the first Chief Justice of the Massachusetts Supreme Court and heard the remaining witchcraft cases.
+On December 22, 1692, Stoughton was then appointed as the first Chief Justice of the Massachusetts Superior Court and heard the remaining witchcraft cases.